ibiza240/MTGAHelper-Windows-Client/README.md

 ### Installation

+Important!
+You will need .NET 6 installed on your computer.
+If you are not sure, simply download and run this installer from Microsoft: https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-aspnetcore-6.0.0-windows-x64-installer

-Simply [download the Tracker Installer](https://mtgahelper.com/download/MTGAHelperTracker.msi) and after the very simple setup, the tracker will be ready to run from your Desktop where a shortcut will be created.
+Once .NET 6 installed, [download the Tracker Installer](https://mtgahelper.com/download/MTGAHelperTracker.msi) and after the very simple setup, the tracker will be ready to run from your Desktop where a shortcut will be created.

 ### Configuration